fbpx

 Significantly, the Right to Acquire depends on housing associations voluntarily participating in the scheme.

-Not all associations offer the Right to Acquire, and some may prioritise tenants they deem most needing assistance purchasing.
+Not all associations offer the right to acquire, and some may prioritise tenants they deem most needing assistance purchasing.
 Availability varies regionally depending on participating landlords.

-Where offered, Right to Acquire provides housing association tenants with a potential route to homeownership.
-While discounts are lower than those for Right to Buy, they can still make buying more affordable.
+Where offered, right to acquire provides housing association tenants with a potential route to homeownership.
+While discounts are lower than those for right to buy, they can still make buying more affordable.

 So, the scheme is worthwhile exploring for qualifying tenants aspiring to purchase their rented homes.